 “Regularly for many years, Henry Carrier could be seen at a certain time on Sunday morning crossing Queen Street fields, on his way to the Dale, where he spent the day, returning home in the evening.”

 Rebecca Carrier died at the Station Road home in December 1882, aged 71.

 Her husband Henry senior died there on November 5th, 1884, aged 70.

-In his will he left the factory to brothers Henry junior and George, though shortly afterwards brother Enoch joined them in a lacemaking partnership.
+In his will he left the factory to brothers Henry junior and George, though shortly afterwards, in 1885, brother Enoch joined them in a lacemaking partnership.

 Four years later — by the end of October 1888 — and their business was bankrupt.
 Enoch blamed this on the fall in the price of taffeta, occasioned by a cheaper class of German goods.